microphone-mathematics/cloudtables/README.md

 # Cloudtables

-A simple web based table administration platform for small food serving places.
+A simple web based table administration platform for small food serving places built with Django and PostgreSQL.

 ## Requirements
 - mkvirtualenv